deepankarvarma/Diabetes-Prediction-Using-Binary-Classification/README.md

 # Diabetes Prediction

-## THe repository contains code for building a model that finds relationship between the features and the associated outcome by the method of Regression.Used the Ridge Classifier for maximization of various categorical parameters.
+## THe repository contains code for building a model that finds relationship between the features and the associated outcome and classifies the patient as Diabetic or Non-Diabetic.

 ### Dataset Link :- https://www.kaggle.com/datasets/kandij/diabetes-dataset